ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 \$), can give you an updated state (\$ \vec{p} \$, \$ \vec{\omega} \$, \$ \vec{r} \$) some
 time \$ t \$ later.

-A single point of contact is a fairly accurate assumption, but technically the weight of the ball "bunches up" the cloth as it moves to a degree that depends on how loosely the cloth is stretched over the slate.
+As for the second assumption, a single point of contact is a fairly accurate assumption, but technically the weight of the ball "bunches up" the cloth as it moves to a degree that depends on how loosely the cloth is stretched over the slate.
 Additionally, the cloth itself can be compressed, and cloth fibres and other non-idealities can contact the ball at multiple points.
 And so in actuality there does not exist a "point of contact", but rather, an "area of contact".

 [![depression]({{images}}/depression.png)]({{images}}/depression.png){:.center-img .width-70}
 *Figure 2.
 The cloth is a compressible surface, and so in actuality there does not exist a "point of contact", but rather, an "area of contact".*

+With the assumptions laid out, let's begin.
+The most important thing to realize is that throughout a ball's trajectory, it will always be in any of these 4 different modes: sliding, rolling, spinning, or stationary.
+The physics is different for each of these cases, so we tackle them piecewise from least to most complicated.

+If the ball is stationary, we're done:

+$$ \vec{p}(t) = \vec{p_0} $$
+$$ \vec{\omega}(t) = \vec{\omega_0} $$
+$$ \vec{r}(t) = \vec{r_0} $$

+Spinning is a regularly observed ball state in which there is no linear velocity of the ball, yet it is spinning.
+Spinning is only slightly more complicated.
+By "spinning" I

+If the ball is stationary
+can be in 3 different "modes" of: the ball can be (a) sliding, (b) rolling-without-slipping, or (c) stationary.
+The physics is different for each of these cases.